MicrosoftDocs/azure-docs/articles/billing/billing-breakdown-your-usage.md

 If there is a charge on your detailed usage file that you would like more details on, see [Understand your bill for Microsoft Azure.](./billing-understand-your-bill.md)

-## What about external service charges?
+## <a name="external"></a>What about external service charges?
-External services (also known as Marketplace orders) are transactions that use the same payment method from your subscription but are billed separately since they are provided by independent service vendors.
-They will not show up on the Azure invoice.
+External services (also known as Marketplace orders) are provided by independent service vendors and are billed separately.
+The charges don't up on the Azure invoice.
 To learn more, see [Understand your Azure external service charges](billing-understand-your-azure-marketplace-charges.md).

 ## Need help?
 Contact support.
 If you still need help, [contact support](https://portal.azure.com/?) to